imtrinity94/VMware-REST/README.md

 Usage Meter API uses Swagger UI for all REST API service calls.
 How you access the API reference depends on the Usage Meter version installed.

 #### If Usage Meter 3.6 or earlier is installed, go to https://$um/um, where $um denotes an instance of Usage Meter.
-#### If vRealize Automation 4.2 or later is installed, go to https://$um/api/v1, where $um denotes an instance of Usage Meter.
+#### If Usage Meter 4.2 or later is installed, go to https://$um/api/v1, where $um denotes an instance of Usage Meter.